methvind/RmqTesting/README.md

 rabbitmq-plugins enable rabbitmq_management
 ```

 Then navigate to [the management UI at http://localhost:15672/](http://localhost:15672/) to see the status of your RabbitMQ service.
+The default credentials are `guest:guest` (username:password).

 # Running